What is Global Positioning System (GPS)?

-The GPS (Global Positioning System) is a "constellation" of 24 well-spaced satellites that orbit the Earth and make it possible for people with ground receivers to pinpoint their geographic location.
-The location accuracy is anywhere from 100 to 10 meters for most equipment.
-Accuracy can be pinpointed to within one (1) meter with special military-approved equipment.
+The GPS (Global Positioning System) is a "constellation" of 31 well-spaced satellites that orbit the Earth and make it possible for people with ground receivers to pinpoint their geographic location.
+The location accuracy is anywhere from 100 to 10 meters for most equipment and within one meter with special military-approved equipment.
 GPS equipment is widely used in science and has now become sufficiently low-cost so that almost anyone can own a GPS receiver.

 - 21 GPS satellites and three spare satellites are in orbit at 10,600 miles above the Earth.
-The satellites are spaced so that from any point on Earth, four satellites will be above the horizon.
+The satellites are spaced so that four satellites will be above the horizon from any point on Earth.

-- Each satellite contains a computer, an atomic clock, and a radio.
-With an understanding of its own orbit and the clock, it continually broadcasts its changing position and time.
-(Once a day, each satellite checks its own sense of time and position with a ground station and makes any minor correction.)
+- Each satellite contains a computer, an atomic clock and a radio.
+With an understanding of its orbit and the clock, it continually broadcasts its changing position and time.
+(Once a day, each satellite checks its sense of time and position with a ground station and makes any minor correction.)

-- On the ground, any GPS receiver contains a computer that "triangulates" its own position by getting bearings from three of the four satellites.
-The result is provided in the form of a geographic position - longitude and latitude - to, for most receivers, within 100 meters.
+- On the ground, any GPS receiver contains a computer that "triangulates" its position by getting bearings from three satellites.
+The result is a geographic position -- longitude and latitude -- to, for most receivers, within 100 meters.

-- If the receiver is also equipped with a display screen that shows a map, the position can be shown on the map.
+- If the receiver is also equipped with a display screen and a map, the position can be shown as well.

 - If a fourth satellite can be received, the receiver/computer can figure out the altitude as well as the geographic position.

-- If you are moving, your receiver may also be able to calculate your speed and direction of travel and give you estimated times of arrival to specified destinations.
+- If you are moving, your receiver may also calculate your speed and direction of travel and give you estimated arrival times to specified destinations.